theislab/cellrank/docs/source/index.rst

    :align: center

 **CellRank** is a toolkit to uncover cellular dynamics based on scRNA-seq data with RNA velocity annotation, see [Manno18]_ and [Bergen20]_.
-CellRank models cellular dynamics as a Markov chain, where transition probabilities are computed based on RNA velocity and transcriptomic similarity, taking into account uncertainty in the velocities and the stochastic nature of cell fate decisions.
-The Markov chain is coarse-grained into a set of macrostates which represent initial & terminal states as well as transient intermediate states.
+In short, CellRank models cellular dynamics as a Markov chain, where transition probabilities are computed based on **RNA velocity and transcriptomic similarity**, taking into account **uncertainty in the velocities** and the stochastic nature of cell fate decisions.
+The Markov chain is coarse-grained into a set of macrostates which represent initial and terminal states, as well as transient intermediate states using Generalized Perron Cluster Cluster Analysis (G-PCCA) [GPCCA18]_, implemented in the novel `pyGPCCA`_ package.
 For each transient cell, i.e. for each cell that's not assigned to a terminal state, we then compute its fate probability of it reaching any of the terminal states.
 We show an example of such a fate map in the figure above, which has been computed using the data of [Panc19]_.

 CellRank scales to large cell numbers, is fully compatible with `scanpy`_ and `scvelo`_ and is easy to use.
 To get started, see our `tutorial`_.